-Welcome Friend Association's Rainbow Camp® is a one-week camp for young people who are lesbian, gay, bisexual, transgender, queer questioning, 2 spirited and plus (LGBTQ2+) and allied youth, their siblings and children in Queer families.
-WFA's Rainbow Camp® is committed to developing a camp community which honours creativity, individual choice, and social justice while having fun!!!
+Welcome Friend Association's Rainbow Camp® is a camp for young people who are 2 spirited, lesbian, gay, bisexual, transgender, queer questioning (2SLGBTQ+) and allied youth, their siblings and children in Queer families.
+WFA's Rainbow Camp® is committed to developing a camp community which honours creativity, individual choice, and social justice while having fun!

 WFA's Rainbow Camp® provides opportunities for campers to make new friends and develop skills through traditional camp programming and innovative curriculum.
 More than anything, our Rainbow Camp® is a fun place to come OUT and be yourself!

 Choose the right sessions for your child.
 Filter by activities offered or search by dates below.

 Activities available at this camp: (Currently showing 6 of 6 sessions)

 Harry Stewart, Founder

 "The biggest change was the amount of trans kids that we have," says camp founder Harry Stewart.
 "We've gone from just having a couple to last week, I'd say it was about 95 to 98 per cent trans."

 Stewart created the camp because he wishes there had been a place like it when he grew up in nearby Thessalon, Ont.

 As a gay man still living in that small town he remains acutely aware of how hard it is to come out and to be out.